keikai/keikai-tutorial/readme.md

 `./keikai --help`

 # How to Run This Project
-You can run this project with a gradle wrapper without installing anything in advanced.
+You can run this project with a gradle wrapper without installing anything in advanced (gradle wrapper will install necessary files for you).
 Just run the following command in your command line interface:
 * Linux / Mac

 `./gradlew appRun`